ECMWFCode4Earth/tales-of-drought/handbook/chapters/01-climate-toolkit-for-beginners/what-is-climate.md

 What factors allow us to understand the climate and recognize changes in it?

-A panel of meteorologists and climate scientists from around the world has identified 55 **Essential Climate Variables** (ECVs).
-These variables are consistently monitored to capture a detailed picture of Earth's climate.
+An international panel of climate scientists has identified the 55 **Essential Climate Variables** (ECVs) grouped by components of the Earth system: atmosphere, land and oceans.
+Inside them we can find, for example, temperature, precipitation, greenhouse gases and fire.
+All these variables are constantly monitored to capture a detailed picture of Earth’s climate.

 ![Essential Climate Variables](../../images/essential-climate-variables.png)

-In addition to these variables, there is also a selection of what are called **Climate Indicators**.
-Climate indicators show the long-term evolution of several key variables which are used to assess the global and regional trends of a changing climate.
+In addition to the essential variables, there are **Climate Indicators**, that show the long-term evolution of several key variables and are used to evaluate the global and regional trends of the climate.
 They are updated at least once a year.

 ```{tip}
 - To learn all about the ECVs and understand their purposes, visit the [Global Climate Observing System (GCOS) website](https://gcos.wmo.int/en/essential-climate-variables/).